zemcov/TIME_Software/cryo/readme.md

   NETCDF4:
   conda install -c anaconda netcdf4

+#Files Installed
+  pyqtgui.py: Main file, runs the GUI and is dependent on all other files

+  takedata.py/takedataall.py: Reads/deletes MCE tempfiles and creates arrays of data for the graph/heatmap to plot with, different files depending on if 1 or All readout cards are being read respectively; also calls netcdf_trial functions to archive data, called by pyqtgui

+  netcdf_trial.py: Creates and updates data in netCDF4 files, called by both pyqtgui and takedata/takedataall

+  settings.py: Stores global variables for use by netcdf_trial and takedata/takedataall, called by all other files

 # Starting the System
   To run the program, navigate to TIME_Software/cryo and run from the terminal:
-# this might be different depending on how we package it into a new Beta 2.0 release directory
+  (this might be different depending on how we package it into a new Beta 2.0 release directory) python pyqtgui.py
-  python pyqtgui.py

   this should start the program, prompting for the different parameters required to run the MCE and the program.

 # Description of GUI Parameters (set by user)